 To make sure that our provision meets the needs of each individual child, we take account of any special needs a child may have.
 We work to the requirements of the Special Educational Needs and Disability Code of Practice: 0 to 25 years (2015).

-Our Special Educational Needs Co-Ordinator is Toni Wyatt
+Our Special Educational Needs Co-Ordi- Toni Wyatt nator is

 Key person and your child